+A University of London LLB is recognised by the Solicitors Regulation Authority and Bar Standards as satisfying the academic stage of training for practising law in England and Wales provided that certain cirtieria have been met.

-A Qualifying Law Degree fulfils the requirements of the Academic Stage of legal training for the purposes of proceeding to the Vocational Stage of training for legal practice in England and Wales.
-A number of other jurisdictions internationally also recognise the LLB as at least partial fulfilment of the Academic Stage requirements.
+A number of other jurisdictions internationally also recognise the University of London LLB as at least partial fulfilment of the academic stage requirements.